 - Formic follows some of the principles of the W3C Web Content Accessibility Guidelines.
 Assistance may be required for those who use screen readers or keyboard-only controls.

-It is important that we protect the information that we gather through the pre-inspection questionnaires and that you and your stakeholders understand how we will do this.
+It is important that we protect the information that we gather through the pre-inspection questionnaires and that stakeholders understand how we will do this.